DanieleDellagiacoma/introsde-2016-assignment-3-server/README.md

 ## DEPLOYMENT

-The server was deployed on Heroku in the following way (starting from the root folder of the project):
+The server was deployed on Heroku in the following way (inside the root folder of the project):

 ```sh
 $ git init